Inequality in the Age of Pseudonymity: Characterizing Sybil-Proof Measures

 An interesting implication of \cref{res:FamilySum} is that, because Sybil-proof measures are sum-dependent, then they essentially come with collusion-resistance baked-in.
-That is because such measures must treat any observable distribution as if it was generated by a single actor who may arbitrarily spread out wealth over many identities.
-Thus, Sybil manipulations are indistinguishable, from the perspective of an inequality measure, from a perfectly colluding grand coalition comprising all actors inhabiting the economy.
+That is because such measures must treat any observable distribution as generated by a single actor who may arbitrarily spread out wealth over many identities.
+Thus, the inequality measure cannot distinguish Sybil manipulations from a perfectly colluding grand coalition comprising all of the economy's actors.
 That is not to say that results are driven by that form of strong collusion.
-In fact, some of the technical challenges we faced in our proofs stem from the delicate task of optimizing our analyses to minimize the amount of actors required to carry out Sybil manipulations.
-In fact, when Sybil manipulations by a larger amount of actors are mentioned, these are generally performed to ``set the stage'' and reach a certain state with a well-defined inequality.
-Given that such a state is reached, it is ttaken as some counterfactual initial state, which is then used to drive results.
+In fact, some of the technical challenges faced thus far stem from the delicate task of optimizing the analyses to minimize the amount of actors required to carry out manipulations.
+In fact, manipulations by a larger amount of actors are generally performed to ``set the stage'' and reach a state with well-defined inequality.
+Upon reaching such a state, it is taken as some counterfactual initial state, which is then used to drive results.

-The technique at the heart of \cref{res:FamilySum} allows to obtain another, quite strong, result. \begin{restatable}{corollary}{resEgalitarinZeroConstant} A Sybil-proof measure $\inequality$ satisfies the weak egalitarian zero principle \gls{iff} $\inequality = \baseline$. \end{restatable} To prove the first direction ($\inequality$ is Sybil-proof and satisfies the weak egalitarian zero principle $\Rightarrow \inequality = \baseline$), consider some starting wealth distribution.
-By aggregating the distribution recursively, we can reach a distribution comprised of a single entry.
-This is, by definition, an egalitarian distribution, and so \cref{def:Egalitarian} indicates that the resulting inequality should equal $0$.
-By \cref{res:SybilAggregation}, a Sybil-proof measure is invariant under aggregation, and so the initial inequality should also equal $0$.
+The technique driving \cref{res:FamilySum} leads to another, quite strong, result. \begin{restatable}{corollary}{resEgalitarinZeroConstant} A Sybil-proof measure $\inequality$ satisfies the weak egalitarian zero principle \gls{iff} $\inequality = \baseline$. \end{restatable} To prove the first direction ($\inequality$ is Sybil-proof and satisfies the weak egalitarian zero principle $\Rightarrow \inequality = \baseline$), consider some distribution and aggregate it recursively until reaching a ``singleton'' distribution with a single entry.
+The distribution is egalitarian, so its inequality should equal $0$ per \cref{def:Egalitarian}.
+By \cref{res:SybilAggregation}, a Sybil-proof measure is invariant under aggregation, and so the initial inequality also equals $0$.
 The other direction ($\inequality$ is Sybil-proof and satisfies the weak egalitarian zero principle $\Leftarrow \inequality = \baseline$) is shown by \cref{res:DesiderataConstant}.